 • Gutter spikes: These are nails that go through the gutter and the bracket into the fascia.
 These may loosen over time and need to be hammered back in or “tightened.”

 • Hangers: There are two types of objects that gutter hangers can reference.
 More commonly, they’re support pieces that brace the bottom of the gutter, helping to prevent sagging.
-Otherwise, they replace brackets for “half-round” style of gutters – these hangers are screwed directly into the facia, and the gutters are placed directly on top of them.
+They can also be brackets for “half-round” style gutters.
+In this case, the hangers are screwed directly into the facia, and the gutters are placed directly on top of them.

 • Ferrule: A ferrule is a plastic cover that goes over a gutter spike or screw and is sometimes called a spacer.
 These spacers protect the gutter and surrounding hardware from damage during the loosening and tightening of the screw, keeping the spacing and width of the gutters consistent.